 Deferred entry to school means that children start primary school one year later than the typical start date.

-All parents and carers have the legal right to defer their child’s entry to primary school if they are not yet 5 years old at the beginning of the start of term in August.
+Parents and carers have the legal right to defer their child’s entry to primary school if they are not yet 5 years old at the beginning of the start of term in August.

 Generally, children in Scotland start school when they are aged between 41/2 and 51/2.
 Their eligibility to start school depends on when their 5th birthday falls:

 - If your child’s 5th birthday is on or between 1 March and the day before the first day of school in August, your child will usually start school in the August of the year they turn 5.
+Applications for deferred entry for children within these birthdates will only be accepted when a recommendation is made by the Team around the Child (TAC).
+These applications will be considered by the Girfec Resource Group (GRG) before a decision is made.

-- If your child’s 5th birthday falls between the first day of school in August up until the last day in February, your child will usually start school in the August before they turn 5, however, you have the option to defer your child’s entry to school.
+- If your child’s 5th birthday falls between the first day of school in August up until the last day in February, your child will usually start school in August before they turn 5, however, you have the option to defer your child’s entry to school.

-All deferred entry forms should be submitted by 31 January in the year your child would start school.
+All deferred entry forms should be submitted by 31 January the year your child would start school.

 You should still enrol your child at your catchment primary school.
 This usually happens in January of each year.
 This also safeguards your child’s place in Primary 1 should you change your mind.